By Lucy Culpepper, TransferWise customer & international freelancer.

 Harvest is a time tracker and invoice maker.
 Simply set up a client’s name and contact information, add payment info and then click on the timer.
 When you’re done, and ready to invoice, the system transfers the hours ‘clocked’ to invoicing…easy peasy.

 Don’t get paid via PayPal...
-Use TransferWise for Business, and avoid the horrendous fees.
+Use TransferWise for Business, and avoid their fees.

 Don’t get in a twist about filing taxes… Use SimpleTax